 Suppose N is not simple, and instead, it is generated as follows.
 You first generate a stationary Poisson process M with intensity c, and then for each point τ_i of M, N will have some non-negative number Z_i of points right at τ_i , where Z_i are all iid and independent of M. Then N is a compound Poisson process.

+For instance, the counts Z_i might themselves have a Poisson distribution.
 For a compound Poisson process, again the variance \geq the mean.

-$$EN(B) = c|B|E(Z)$$ , and
+EN(B) = c|B|E(Z), and